MrR0807/Notes/interview-questions.md

 * Do you have dedicated testers?
 * How do you debug production issues?
 * What happens if during the weekend systems are down?
 * What monitoring tools do you use?
+Three observability pillars - logs, metrics, trace.
 * Are you documenting your project?
 Who is responsible for documentation?
 * How often do you test your code?
 * What kind of testing frameworks do you use?
 Example: Mockito, Junit, Spock, TestContainers etc.